wimpysworld/obs-rgb-levels/README.md

 **This project is a work in progress**, it builds for Linux 🐧 and is included in [OBS Studio Portable](https://github.com/wimpysworld/obs-studio-portable).
-Windows 🪟 and macOS 🍏 build in CI but macOS fails the packaging step.
+Windows 🪟 and macOS 🍏 build in CI but are untested.